Canvas Instructor Guide

 Tips

-• Use question groups to randomly distribute a certain number of questions from the group to each student.
+• Use ”Question Groups” to randomly distribute a certain number of questions from the group to each student.
 Keep in mind that all questions within a group will be worth the same number of points.

 • By default, grades in Canvas will be visible to students as soon as they complete an auto-graded quiz.
-If you want to control grade release instead, follow the steps in the grading section below to enable manual grade posting.
+If you want to control grade release instead, follow the steps in the grading accordion section below to enable manual grade posting.

 • For synchronous assessments—especially exams—in large courses, stagger student start times to avoid overloading Canvas.
 For example, group students into blocks of 200 or less, with five minutes between the start time for each block.
 You can read more online assessment tips for other suggested UBC practices.